ibm-cloud-docs/power-iaas/ibmi-minimum-levels.md

 ## Required PTFs for iSCSI Virtual Tape Library (VTL)
 {: ptfs-iscsi-vtl}

 You must install the program temporary fixes (PTFs) depending on the version of IBM i that you are using.
-The PTF's for each release, along with the configuration procedures can be found in this [IBM i Support for iSCSI VTL](https://www.ibm.com/support/pages/system/files/inline-files/IBM%20i%20Support%20for%20iSCSI%20VTL%201.1.pdf) document.
+To view PTF's for each release, along with the configuration procedures see [IBM i Support for iSCSI VTL](https://www.ibm.com/support/pages/ibm-i-removable-media-support-iscsi-vtl).

 ## Installing Cloud-Init on IBM i VM
 {: install-cloud-init-ibmi-7.1}